 Over the next few years I recovered thanks to family, rehabilitation and hard work and if you see me now, you would think I am mostly "normal".
 When I was in rehabilitation, my recreational therapist gave me a piece of wood, a picture and told me to paint.
 I discovered that I was still able to make something beautiful, just in a different way than I was used to.
 I was drawn to watercolor.
 So, with little artistic talent, I began start an affair with watercolor that I hope will never end.

-I have had watercolour classes with amazing artists such as Don Andrews, Feeling Lin, Carl Purcel, David Loenberg, and Richard Stephens.
-I have won multiple Best of Shows in local shows, I have gotten to do a One Woman Show in Mesquite, participated in the Georgia National Watercolor show in 2015 and the Pennsylvania Watercolor Society’s 37th Annual International Juried Exhibition in 2016.
+I have had watercolor classes with amazing artists such as Don Andrews, Feeling Lin, Carl Purcel, David Loenberg, and Richard Stephens.
+I have won multiple Best of Shows in local shows, I have gotten to do a One Woman Show in Mequite, participated in the Georgia National Watercolor show in 2015 and the Pennsylvania Watercolor Society’s 37th Annual International Juried Exhibition in 2016.

 I now live in UT with my husband, our 4 dogs, 2 birds, and a multitude of chickens.
 I also have 2 wonderful daughters and 7 amazing grandchildren.